Rainy River Walleye: Catch the Fish of Your Dreams this Spring (Full Guide!)

 These are going to be two times when larger numbers of large fish are in the system, and they are actively feeding.

-For the scope of this article, we are going to cover everything you know about targeting these fish during the spring (and we will save fall for another time!)
+For the scope of this article, we are going to cover everything you know about targeting these fish during the spring.

 The Perfect Timing